 As a Catholic, Jesuit institution of higher learning, The University of Scranton recognizes the important contribution a diverse community of students, faculty, and staff makes towards the advancement of its goals and ideals.
 The University is dedicated to providing a diverse, inclusive, educational, residential, and working environment that is free of harassment and discrimination, and protecting rights and dignity of all members of the University community and guests.
-The University prohibits harassment or discrimination based on race, color, creed, religion, ancestry, gender, sex, pregnancy and related conditions, sexual orientation, gender identity or expression, age, disability, genetic information, national origin, ethnicity, family responsibilities, marital status, veteran or military status, citizenship status, or any other status protected by applicable law.
-The policy guides students, employees, applicants, visitors and guests who have experienced, witnessed or been affected by harassment or discrimination.
-Retaliation against any person who reports harassing or discriminatory behavior or files a complaint of discrimination or harassment in good faith, participates in any manner in an investigation or resolution of a report or complaint conducted by the University or an external agency, or otherwise opposes discrimination under federal and state laws, and this policy, is prohibited.
+The University prohibits harassment or discrimination based on race, color, creed, religion, ancestry, gender, sex, pregnancy and related conditions, sexual orientation, gender identity or expression, sex characteristics, sex stereotypes, age, disability, genetic information, national origin, ethnicity, family responsibilities, marital status, veteran or military status, citizenship status, or any other status protected by applicable law.
+The policy guides students, employees, applicants, visitors and guests who have experienced, witnessed or been affected by harassment or discrimination or harassment in good faith, participates in any manner in an investigation or resolution of a report or complaint conducted by the University or an external agency, or otherwise opposes discrimination under federal and state laws, and this policy, is prohibited.
 Any violation of this policy will be treated as misconduct, and may result in appropriate disciplinary action up to and including dismissal from the University.